Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Ngw-Igw-RT/README.md

-conclusion
+# Conclusion

-In conclusion, setting up a route table in a cloud environment involves several prerequisites to ensure the proper functioning and security of your network.
-By following the steps outlined above and adhering to best practices, you can create a well-organized and secure network infrastructure
+In this guide, we've provided a detailed walkthrough for creating NAT Gateway, Internet Gateway, and Route Table in AWS VPC.
+By following the outlined steps, you can establish the necessary networking infrastructure to support your Dev environment.
+Proper configuration of these components is crucial for enabling seamless communication between resources within the VPC and the broader internet.
+With this setup, you're well-equipped to proceed with deploying and managing your applications in the AWS cloud.